 The goal of owning and running a business is to build your brand, drive sales and increase revenue.
-Reviews from customers are one simple way to help businesses improve both the brand and its credibility.
-Today, consumers browse reviews on Facebook, Google, Yelp, TripAdvisor and many other individual websites.
-Here is what you need to know about reviews and how to manage them in order to improve a business.
+Reviews from customers are one simple way for a company to improve both its brand and its credibility.
+Today, consumers browse them on Facebook, Google, Yelp, TripAdvisor and many other websites.
+Positive or Negative, reviews are here to stay, and here’s what you need to know about how to manage them.

 How reviews improve business

 Reviews are an excellent and easy way to improve local search engine optimization on Google or any other search engine.

 Search results get boosted when clients leave reviews for a business.
 This is because they are seen as recent and up-to-date, user-generated content.
 Reviews account for roughly 13.1% of total ranking factors, and requires minimal effort on the business’s end.
 Still not convinced that reviews are essential to a business’s success?
 Here are a few statistics that prove otherwise: